Nicole Matheson RM, RN, MScN

 Samantha Chisholm RM

-I am absolutely thrilled to be joining the wonderful team at West Country Midwives in the New Year.
+I am absolutely thrilled to be part of the wonderful team at West Country Midwives.
 I am originally from Kenora, Ontario but have always wanted to explore and enjoy all of the beauty Western Canada has to offer.
 For as long as I can remember, midwifery has been my passion.
 I began my journey into midwifery as a high school student eager to learn more about the fascinating world of pregnancy and birth.
-The first co-op placement I completed at my hometown midwifery clinic quickly led to a personal and professional commitment.
-This commitment was to gain the knowledge and skills required to offer women a safe, supportive, and respectful option for their pregnancy, especially in under-serviced rural areas.
+The first high school placement I completed at my hometown midwifery clinic quickly led to a personal and professional commitment.
+This commitment was to gain the knowledge and skills required to offer all people a safe, supportive, and respectful option for their pregnancy and delivery, especially in under-serviced rural areas.
 To best achieve this goal, I studied to become a midwife in Sudbury at Laurentian University, which included clinical placements throughout Northern Ontario.
 In Kenora, I worked at a small community hospital which reinforced my love for rural healthcare.
-Most recently I have spent a year in Southern Ontario where I was honoured to be able to deliver countless babies at home, in the water, and in a large hospital setting.
-I was also able to develop a knowledge base of herbal and alternative therapies.
-Ultimately, my goal is to provide women with empowering experiences and the confidence to take charge of their health.
+I spent my first year as a midwife in Southern Ontario where I was honoured to be able to deliver countless babies at home, in the water, and in a large hospital setting.
+I was also able to develop a basic knowledge base of herbal and alternative therapies.
+Ultimately, my goal is to provide clients with empowering experiences and the confidence to take charge of their health.
 I continue to grow in my love for midwifery every day and I am constantly amazed in the strength and power that lies in every childbearing person.
 My other passions include spending time with my partner, enjoying the outdoors, reading, travelling, visiting with family and friends, and playing musical instruments.
-I can’t wait to get involved in the community of Rocky Mountain House.
+I feel very lucky to have been welcomed so graciously into the community of Rocky Mountain House.
 Thank you for allowing me to be a part of your journey to parenthood.

 I have always been drawn to stories and books involving midwives and strong competent women healers.
 As a teenager I read many books about midwives and their craft, however, believed midwives only existed in stories.
 After graduating from high school (and a couple of detours involving travel) I entered the nursing program at Red Deer College.
 During the second year of the program came my maternity rotation – I fell in love.
 I loved being at births and appreciated that these woman were healthy – unlike other patients I cared for.
 I was hooked.